wp-plugins/lead-call-buttons/readme.txt

 == Description ==

 Make it easy for website visitors to reach you.
-When enabled adds customizable buttons to the mobile view of the website.
-The button icon, text, and link is configurable from plugin-settings.
+When enabled adds customizable buttons to the mobile view of the website, i.e. Call, Map, Schedule.

 Special features: